 Arrivals to the UK

-From 8th June 2020, there will be new rules in place for entering the UK because of Coronavirus.
+From 8th June 2020, there are new rules in place for entering the UK because of Coronavirus.
 The rules are for residents and visitors.
-When these rules are in place, arrivals will:
+Arrivals will:

 - Need to provide journey and contact details when travelling to the UK.

 - Not be allowed to leave the place they are staying at for the first 14 days they are in the UK (self-isolating), except in very limited situations.

 You do not need to complete the form or self-isolate if you’re travelling from Ireland, the Channel Islands or the Isle of Man, and you were there for 14 days or more.

 In addition, Government has announced a limited number of exemptions from the 14-day self-isolation period.
 These include: